Hispano-Suiza HS.404: Properties

-The Hispano fired a 130 g 20 mm diameter projectile from a 110 mm long casing, the whole round weighing 257 g.
-Lengths of the projectiles varied with type but were set to variable depth in the casing to produce a total full round length of 184 mm regardless of projectile type.
-The gun had a muzzle velocity between 840 and 880 m/s, depending on barrel length.
+The Hispano fired a 130 g 20 mm diameter shell from a 110 mm long casing, the whole round weighing 257 g.
+Lengths of the projectiles varied with type, but were set to variable depth in the casing to produce a total round length of 184 mm for all types.
+The gun had a muzzle velocity between 840 and 880 m/s depending on barrel length.
 Rate of fire was between 600 and 850 rounds per minute.
 The gun was 2.36 m long, weighing between 42 and 50 kg.
 The British Mk V and American M3/M24 weapons were lighter and had higher rates of fire than the early HS.404 guns.

 Users

 France

 Morane-Saulnier M.S.406, one of several French fighters with the moteur-canon firing through the drive shaft.